-Orlando Vandross enters his third season as an assistant coach with the Virginia men’s basketball program after serving three seasons as director of recruiting/player development.
+Orlando Vandross enters his fifth season as an assistant coach and eighth overall with the Virginia men’s basketball program.
+Vandross served his first three seasons as UVA’s director of recruiting/player development.
 Vandross spent five seasons as an assistant coach for Charlotte from 2011-15 after 13 seasons at Boston University as an assistant, including three as associate head coach.

 During Vandross’ time at Charlotte, the 49ers captured the 2013 Great Alaska Shootout and 2014 Puerto Rico Tip-Off titles and earned a bid to the 2013 NIT.
 In 2013-14, the 49ers received votes in the AP and the Coaches Polls for the first time since December of 2009.
 In 2012-13, the 49ers won 21 games which marked the program’s first 20-win season since 2007-08.
 Charlotte posted another winning season in 2013-14, giving the 49ers back-to-back winning campaigns for the first time since 2007.
 In addition, Charlotte posted a victory over a top 15 program in three of his five seasons.

 Vandross joined BU’s staff in 1997 and helped the Terriers to four postseason appearances, including one NCAA Tournament and three NIT appearances.
 He also coached four America East Rookies of the Year and nine All-America East First Team selections.